infinum/design-handbook/Design process/Discovery/Usability testing.md

 1. Setting up — planning and preparing everything we need for testing
 2. Conducting usability testing — live or remote sessions with the users
-3. Aftermath — analysing the results and delivering a report
+3. Analysis — provide actionable insight to client and our team

 The following paragraphs will guide you through each of these phases.